DaichiEvanijo/react-portfolio1/README.md

 *This website is focued on React.js.
 Therefore, the design side of this website is less focused.*

+*In order to check the website with CRUD operation with json-server(after you clone this repo),
+1. type "npm start" in Terminal
-*please also start json-server by typing "npx json-server -p 3500 -w Data/db.json" in terminal to check CRUD operation that is created in this website.*
+2. type "npx json-server -p 3500 -w Data/db.json" to run json-server in Terminal

 Here are some of the main features that I used in this project:
 1. CRUD operation with RestAPI by JSON server by means of Axios with async/await